itzKSR/Beginner-Projects/README.md

-# Some Basic Initial Projects
+# Some Basic Projects For Learning Myself

 Contents (will be updated everytime something new comes):